rebeirojohnson/fatmug_backend_task/README.md

     5. Open your web browser and navigate to `http://localhost:8000`.

+> [!NOTE]
+> Use --no-cache to install as sometimes cached install of Django rest framework causes issue with static files.

 ### Using Docker (Recommended)
     1. Clone the repository: `git clone https://github.com/rebeirojohnson/fatmug_backend_task.git`
     2. Navigate to the project directory: `cd fatmug_backend_task`